ScalaConsultants/reactive-slick/blogpost.md

 Another feature to note here is that Slick now by default uses HikariCP for connection pooling (it still needs to provided as a build dependency).
 You can configure it to your needs, choose to disable it, or provide a third-party connection pool implementation, all via Typesafe Config.

 ## Actions
-Slick 3.0 has been dubbed reactive and the main connsequence is that we would expect to see futures instead of plain result types when querying the database.
+Slick 3.0 has been dubbed "reactive" and as you might expect that means querying is now asynchronous.
+Thus all interactions with a database return futures instead of plain result types.
 However there's also an intermediate type `DBIOAction` which is a monad-like trait wrapping the result.
-In code they are usualy referred by the type alias `DBIO` and can be processed via the usual combinators like `map`, `flatMap`, `andThen`.
+In code they are usually referred by the type alias `DBIO` and can be processed via the usual combinators like `map`, `flatMap`, `andThen`.
 Let's look at an example:

 ```
   val action: DBIO[Seq[String]] = suppliers.map(_.name).result